Published on: April 7, 2025 at 6:16 pm

 -

 Daniel Butcher is a writer and the Managing Editor of AOM Today at the Academy of Management (AOM).
 Previously, he was a writer and the Finance Editor for Strategic Finance magazine and Management Accounting Quarterly, a scholarly journal, at the Institute of Management Accountants (IMA).
-Prior to that, he worked as a writer/editor at The Financial Times, including daily FT sister publications Ignites and FundFire, Crain Communications’s InvestmentNews and Crain’s Wealth, eFinancialCareers, and Arizent’s Financial Planning, Re:Invent|Wealth, On Wall Street, Bank Investment Consultant, and Money Management Executive.
+Prior to that, he worked as a writer/editor at The Financial Times, including daily FT sister publications Ignites and FundFire, as well as Crain Communications’s InvestmentNews and Crain’s Wealth, eFinancialCareers, and Arizent’s Financial Planning, Re:Invent|Wealth, On Wall Street, Bank Investment Consultant, and Money Management Executive.
 He earned his bachelor’s degree from the University of Colorado Boulder and his master’s degree from New York University.
 You can reach him at dbutcher@aom.org or via LinkedIn.

 View all posts